Waitemata Waste Away

 Sone of Waste Away’s actions:

-- Many local E-Waste drop-off collection starting in 2009 in Newmarket, Parnell, City Centre, Ponsonby and Grey Lynn
+- Organised local E-Waste drop-off collection events from 2009 across Waitemata - Newmarket, Parnell, City Centre, Ponsonby and Grey Lynn

 - Food Scraps Rollout Community Education with Auckland Council

 - Setting up café/restaurant food waste diversion from landfill by composting/worm farm onsite and a collection/composting system.
-Holding Bokashi bucket demonstrations at a local cafe.
+Holding Bokashi bucket demonstrations at local cafes

-- Provision of a household battery collection at the weekly Grey Lynn Farmers Market and the promotion of rechargeable battery use.
+- Household battery collection service at the weekly Grey Lynn Farmers Market and the promotion of rechargeable battery use.

 Plastic bag free Grey Lynn